English 400 Seminar Topics and Descriptions

 Students can learn about the professor’s research interests from their faculty pages on the department’s website.

-** NOTE: If you plan to take two ENG 400 seminars in Spring 2026, you will need to either submit a RamPortal Student Registration request (choose "Duplicate Course Enrollment" from the Challenge menu) or contact spaylor@wcupa.edu for assistance with enrolling into the second seminar. **
+** NOTE: If you plan to take two ENG 400 seminars in Fall 2026, you will need to either submit a RamPortal Student Registration request (choose "Duplicate Course Enrollment" from the Challenge menu) or contact spaylor@wcupa.edu for assistance with enrolling into the second seminar. **

-Spring 2026
+Fall 2026

 PDF Listings and Archive